zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 ...
 ```

+> Are you using VSCode?
+Make sure you install and use our [dedicated VSCode extension](vscode-extension).
+It'll make your life using ReasonRelay _much_ smoother.

 #### Using experimental React versions

 You may need to tell `yarn` to prefer the experimental versions of React and ReactDOM by adding an entry to `resolutions` in `package.json`.
 This is because `reason-react` (and possibly other dependencies in your project) will depend on a stable React version, and we want to force _everyone_ to use the experimental React versions, or you might start getting nasty bugs and weird errors about conflicting React versions.